Winners being announced at NewsBrands Journalism Awards

 Elsewhere, the Broadsheet Sports Writer of the Year is Cathal Dennehy of the Irish Examiner and the Irish Independent, while the Popular Sports Writer of the Year is Roy Curtis from the Herald and Sunday World.

-The Crime Journalist of the Year award has gone to Nicola Tallant of the Sunday World.
+The Crime Journalist of the Year award has gone to Nicola Tallant of the Sunday World, while the Critic of the Year went to Liam Fay from the Sunday Times.

 The Lifetime Achievement Award recipient is Paddy Clancy, who has held positions in Irish and British national papers and radio.